ramokz/phantom-camera/documentation/docs/viewfinder.md

 <img src="./assets/feature-viewfinder.svg" height="256" width="256"/>

 # Viewfinder
+_⚠️ OBS: This is currently only functional in 3D scenes with `PCam3D` nodes._

-Preview what the `Camera3D` sees when attached to a `PCam3D`.
+Preview what the `Camera` sees when attached to a `PCam`.

 It's accessible from the bottom panel in the editor labelled `Phantom Camera`.

-The viewfinder rendering of the scene will only work when the combination of a Camera, PhantomCameraHost and PhantomCamera are present in the scene.
+The viewfinder rendering of the scene will only work when the combination of a `Camera`, `PCamHost` and `PCam` are present and set up correctly in the scene.

 ## Dead Zones
 When Follow Mode is set to Framed, dead zones will also be visible in the viewfinder and, if enabled, when playing the game from the editor.

-Note: Dead Zones will never be visible in build exports.
+_**Note**: Dead Zones will never be visible in build exports._

-## Empty States
-When creating a new scene, the Viewfinder will not work by default due to the missing required nodes.
-To improve the user experience, and to provide better guidance for why it isn't working, the Viewfinder provides a quick and simple button flow to adding any missing required nodes.

 ## About 2D Support
 Most of the setup is there, however, getting the 2D view to render in the viewfinder doesn't quite work yet.

-Issue can be found here: https://github.com/ramokz/phantom-camera/issues/105
+GitHub issue can be found here: https://github.com/ramokz/phantom-camera/issues/105